top of page

 Building Habits

 Before learning can take place, children must gain habits of attention, diligence, and excellence.
-We form these habits through modeling, short lessons, narration, and consistently supporting children's best work.
+We form these habits through modeling, short lessons, narration, and consistent modeling.
+Children are given plenty of choice throughout the day and encouraged to choose projects and work that reflect their interests.

 The Role of Technology